-Our President's 2017 compensation program included: (i) a base salary of \$650,000, (ii) eligibility for an annual cash incentive of up to \$450,000 contingent upon achieving the operational and technology-related objectives described above, of which \$200,000 was earned in 2017, and (iii) eligibility for a long-term incentive award in the form of Class B common stock contingent upon the attainment of specified performance criteria described below.
-The equity-based award, if any, is split into two components: (a) 75% of the amount of the award to be issued immediately as Class B restricted stock with cliff-vesting at age 62 or later, and (b) 25% of the amount of the award to be issued as restricted stock units (RSUs) that are potentially convertible into shares of Class B restricted stock contingent upon the Company's stock price performance measured at the end of a three-year period.
-The maximum amount of long-term incentive that our President could be awarded in 2017 was limited to \$8 million.
+Our President's 2018 compensation program included: (i) an initial base salary of \$650,000, which was reduced in July 2018 by 15% to an annual rate of \$552,500 in connection with company-wide cost reduction efforts, (ii) eligibility for an annual cash incentive of up to \$450,000 as described above, and (iii) eligibility for a long-term incentive award in the form of Class B common stock, which cliff-vest on October 17, 2043, contingent upon the attainment of specified performance criteria (limited to \$8 million in 2018).
+The long-term incentive award, if any, is divided into two components:

+(a) To recognize current-year performance, 75% of the award amount shall be issued in 2019, referred to as the "Current-Year Performance Award," and

+(b) To recognize the importance of shareholder value over a longer period, 25% of the amount is issued as restricted stock units (RSUs) that are potentially convertible into shares of Class B restricted stock contingent upon the Company's stock price performance over the three-year period ended December 31, 2020, referred to as the "Three-Year Performance Award."
+Generally, RSUs will convert one-for-one if the average annual stock price increase is 10% or greater for the three-years and two-for-one if the average annual stock price increase is 20% or greater.

-For 2017, the President's equity-based incentive was as follows:
+For 2018, our President's equity-based incentive used the following performance criteria factors: